GiveMe30Dollars/lox-interpreter-bytecode/docs/internal/00I_Overview.md

   `copyString()` creates a deep copy of the C-string. `takeString()` assumes that the resultant ObjString has sole ownership of the given C-string and does not copy it.
 - **`allocateString()`**: allocates and creates the ObjString on C heap space.
 Then, sets `vm.strings[str]` for this instance.

 This happens during compile-time for statically-defined strings and identifiers to optimize string comparisons.
+This is also done during runtime during concatenation of strings.
+It is possible, though not immediatly helpful, to decouple the string intern table such that the Compiler and Virtual Machine maintains one each.

 # Virtual Machine